Hyacinth Graf Strachwitz: World War I

 Strachwitz recovered quickly in Geneva.
 During his convalescence he was visited by the Queen of Greece, the sister of the German Emperor, Sophia of Prussia, the Duke of Mecklenburg Frederick Francis IV and the Duke of Hesse Ernest Louis.
 The Archbishop of Munich Michael von Faulhaber, who was on his way to the Vatican, also stopped by to pay his respects.
-The doctors told Strachwitz that the French government had requested his extradition back to France once he had fully recovered, to serve his full term of five years of forced labour.
-Strachwitz then moved into a villa in Luzern where he was visited by his mother and sister.
+The doctors told Strachwitz that the French government had requested his extradition back to France, once he had fully recovered, to serve his full term of five years of forced labour.

+Strachwitz then moved into a villa in Lucerne where he was visited by his mother and sister.
 He had a great fear of being returned to France, and together they came up with a plan to avoid his extradition.
 He would "sit out the war" in a mental asylum in Switzerland.
-The plan worked, though Strachwitz was on the verge of going genuinely mad in the process.
+The plan worked, although Strachwitz was on the verge of going genuinely mad in the process.
 The war ended and Strachwitz was released to return to Germany.
 For his service during the war while imprisoned by the French he was awarded the Iron Cross, Second and First Class.